abinit/abinit/doc/tutorial/eph4zpr.md

 nband+ 10
 ```

-to monitor the convergence of the QP corrections.
+in order to monitor the convergence of the QP corrections.

 Run the calculation with: